bekegbor/massMatchR/docs/LOCAL_INSTALL.md

 ## 3. Directory Structure

-Download the latest release as a ZIP file and extract it.
+Download the latest release as a ZIP file from [Releases page](https://github.com/bekegbor/massMatchR/releases) and extract it.
 The following folder structure is expected:

 ```
 MassMatchR/